domantax/just-the-docs-template/equipment/equipment.md

 # Equipment & Facilities

-We have equipped this apartment with everything we think that you will need to enjoy your stay {: .fs-6 .fw-300 }
+We have equipped this apartment with many appliances to make your stay comfortable and enjoyable.
+We hope you will find everything just like at home.

+{: .fs-6 .fw-300 }